Understanding Closing Costs In Washington State

 Understanding who pays what for closing costs can help buyers ensure they are financially prepared for homeownership.
 Real estate closing costs in Washington include title, inspection, appraisal, attorney’s, recording, and mortgage origination fees, among others.

 The type of loan and mortgage lender chosen will determine which closing expenses apply to the transaction.
-In general, purchasers are responsible for the majority of the upfront closing costs, while sellers cover specific items after the sale has completed.
+In general, purchasers are responsible for the majority of the upfront closing costs, while sellers cover specific items after the sale has been completed.

 It is vital to remember that these basic responsibilities may differ depending on local real estate norms and rules.
 Buyers should consult with their real estate agent or attorney about payment expectations before signing any contracts or making any payments.